 About Providence Health System

-Access to the hospital is easy and safe, and parking is plentiful and free of charge.
-Providence is also easily accessible through the Community Physicians Network, comprised of 17 ambulatory care sites in Washington, D.C. and Maryland.
+Providence is easily accessible through the Community Physicians Network, comprised of 17 ambulatory care sites in Washington, D.C. and Maryland.

 Providence is proud to be part Ascension, the nation’s largest Catholic nonprofit health system.
 Ascension has 2,600 sites of care across the country and leads the field in world-class medical staff, cutting-edge technology and quality patient care.